 “It doesn’t matter how useful it is,” a deep voice boomed, “no woman will ever be a Thinker.
 It’s unheard of.
 No text has ever hinted at such a thing being the case and there must be a reason for it.
 We must maintain the integrity of our forebears.”

-The murmuring of small conversation ensued until a composed voice rose above it.
+The murmuring of small conversation ensued until a composed voice rose above the din.
 “Perhaps we should investigate the nature of Howell’s argument.
 If research should show even one idea within the archives was founded by a woman, we will admit Cassandra within our ranks.”

 “But even then…” the deep voice sounded, then trailed away.